China's Danyang-Kunshan Bridge is a record-breaking super structure, spanning rivers, lakes, swamps and cities.

 Bridges come in all shapes and sizes, from the world's longest suspension bridge connecting Europe and Asia to a bridge woven from living roots in India.
 However, the Danyang-Kunshan Bridge in China holds both the titles of longest and second-longest bridge in the world, according to IFL Science .

-Due to its length and the different terrain beneath the bridge, it is both a viaduct and a cable-stayed bridge in some sections.
+Due to the length and the different terrain differences below the bridge, it is both a viaduct and a cable-stayed bridge in some sections.
 Viaducts are bridges supported by a series of towers or arches below, while cable-stayed bridges use tension cables running diagonally from the towers above the bridge.
-The Danyang-Kunshan Bridge is so long that a section of the bridge, called the Langfang-Qingxian Viaduct, is even considered the second longest bridge in the world at 114 km long.
+The Danyang-Kunshan Bridge is so long that a section of the bridge called the Langfang-Qingxian Viaduct is even considered the second longest bridge in the world at 114 km long.

 The completion of the Danyang-Kunshan Bridge in 2011, just four years after construction began, transformed rail travel in the region by reducing the 4.5-hour journey from Ningbo to Jiaxing to two hours.

-With a construction cost of up to 8.5 billion USD, or 1 million USD/km2, the entire bridge is made of several hundred thousand tons of steel and supported by 11,500 concrete pillars.
-The section of the train running across Yangcheng Lake in Suzhou alone used 2,000 pillars.
-Despite the relatively rushed construction process, the bridge is also designed to withstand a series of natural disasters affecting the area, such as earthquakes and storms, as well as a direct collision of 300,000 tons from a naval ship.
-The bridge's estimated lifespan is more than 100 years.
+With a construction cost of up to 8.5 billion USD, or 1 million USD/km2, the entire bridge is made of about several hundred thousand tons of steel and supported by 11,500 concrete pillars.
+The section of the train running through Yangcheng Lake in Suzhou alone used 2,000 pillars.
+Despite the relatively rushed construction process, the bridge is also designed to withstand a series of natural disasters affecting the area such as earthquakes and storms as well as a direct collision of 300,000 tons from a naval ship.
+The estimated lifespan of the bridge is more than 100 years.

 An Khang (According to IFL Science )